rotem-tal-3/rotem-tal-3/README.md

 # Hi there, I'm Rotem 👋

 M.Sc. graduate in Computer Science & Computational Biology with experience as a Software Developer and Mobile App Engineer.
-I enjoy the craft of coding, mathematics, and statistics, and I'm a quick self-learner with strong foundations in OOP, reactive programming, TDD, and machine learning concepts.
+I enjoy the craft of coding, mathematics, and statistics, and I'm a quick self-learner with strong foundations in OOP, reactive programming and machine learning concepts.

 ## Projects